 You can park anywhere (red A zone needs entry permit!), no need to be nervous about the blue marks on the ground, but you need to pay.
 Newly, there are three zones, red (A) and green (B) and blue (C), as seen on the map.
-Only the areas with bold borders are regulated, the rest of the ‘blue’ city will be regulated from spring 2020.
+Only the areas with bold borders are regulated, the rest of the ‘blue’ city will be regulated later in 2020.

 As a visitor, you have to pay for parking in all three of them.
 The price differs, with the red one being the most expensive (and requires you to have special entry permit – see below) and allowing only first 30min parking free of charge; the green zone is a bit cheaper and allows first 60min parking free of charge; parking in a blue zone is free of charge from 6 am to 5 pm and after that, the first 60 min parking is free.

 Apart from weekends and public holidays.
 You don’t have to pay anything on Saturday, Sunday and holidays.
 Also, you don’t have to pay if you park for less than 30 minutes in the city centre, and less than 60 minutes anywhere else, BUT you have to get a parking ticket (or SMS or ParkSimply app) immediately after parking and pay if you are staying over 30/60 minutes.